Open a document in Pages on iPad

 Tap a thumbnail to open a document.

-If you don’t see the document you want to open, try searching for it, or tap Browse or Recents at the bottom of the screen.
+If you don’t see the document you want to open, try searching for it, or tap the link in the top-left corner to browse Recents or a different location.
 See Find a document.

 When you open a Pages document that uses fonts that you don’t have, a missing font notification appears briefly at the top of the page.
 If you want to see which fonts are missing and which replacement fonts are being used, tap Show.
 To permanently replace those fonts in this document, tap Resolve Font Warnings, then tap Resolve.